PhilAIUK/Coursera-GettingAndCleaningData/CodeBook.md

 ### STEP 4: Appropriately labels the data set with descriptive variable names
 Here are the substitutions I have made using the gsub() function (i.e. for all occurrences):
-* id in column’s name replaced by activity
+* 'id' in column’s name replaced by 'activity'
-* Acc in column’s name replaced by Accelerometer
+* 'Acc' in column’s name replaced by 'Accelerometer'
-* Gyro in column’s name replaced by Gyroscope
+* 'Gyro' in column’s name replaced by 'Gyroscope'
-* gravity in column’s name replaced by Gravity
+* 'gravity' in column’s name replaced by 'Gravity'
-* angle in column’s name replaced by Angle
+* 'angle' in column’s name replaced by 'Angle'
-* Lines starting with character t in column’s name replaced by Time
+* Lines starting with character 't' in column’s name replaced by 'Time'
-* Lines starting with character f in column’s name replaced by Frequency
+* Lines starting with character 'f' in column’s name replaced by Frequency
-* BodyBody in column’s name replaced by Body, to remove useless duplicate information
+* 'BodyBody' in column’s name replaced by 'Body', to remove useless duplicate information
-* Mag in column’s name replaced by Magnitude
+* 'Mag' in column’s name replaced by 'Magnitude'
-* tBody in column’s name replaced by TimeBody
+* 'tBody' in column’s name replaced by 'TimeBody'

-# STEP 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+### STEP 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 * IndependantTidyData is created by sumarising TidyData taking the means of each variable for each activity and each subject, after grouping by subject and activity.
 IndependantTidyData has 180 rows and 88 columns.
-* Export IndependantTidyData into the file IndependantTidyData.txt, using write.table() function.
+* Export IndependantTidyData into the file "IndependantTidyData.txt", using write.table() function.

 Thank you for reading!